Before your first osteopathic treatment, always be fully prepared!

 Osteopaths in Australia are government regulated allied health professionals who have inbound and outbound referral relationships with other health care professionals.

 Osteopaths have extensive knowledge of functional anatomy, biomechanics and neuromusculoskeletal clinical interventions.
-As a defining characteristic, the osteopathic profession emphasises the neuromusculoskeletal system as integral to the body’s function, a person’s health and to patient care.
+As a defining characteristic, the osteopathic profession emphasises the neuromusculoskeletal system as integral to the body’s function, a person’s health and patient care.

 As a patient, you can consult an osteopath for musculoskeletal, neurological disorders and related pain issues - whether acute or chronic, otherwise known as short and long-term complaints.
-You can consult an osteopath for neck and low back pain, physical strains, and problems with load bearing, physical coordination and movement.

 Osteopaths conduct comprehensive physical examinations.
 They provide orthopaedic, biomechanical, movement, functional, neurological and anatomical assessments.
 You can consult an osteopath for investigation of underlying physical and other causes of neuromusculoskeletal conditions or issues, and for diagnosis.